 As e-Safety is an important aspect of strategic leadership within the school, the Head and governors have ultimate responsibility to ensure that the policy and practices are embedded and monitored.
-The named e-Safety co- ordinator in this school is David Sutcliffe, Head teacher.
+The named e-Safety co- ordinator in this school is Jennifer Sykes, Deputy Headteacher.
 All members of the school community have been made aware of who holds this post.
-It is the role of the e-Safety co-ordinator to keep abreast of current issues and guidance through organisations such as Northumberland LA, CEOP (Child Exploitation and Online Protection) and Childnet.
+It is the role of the e-Safety co-ordinator to keep abreast of current issues and guidance through organisations such as Northumberland LA, CEOP (Child Exploitation and Online Protection), Childnet and Project Evolve.

-Senior Management and Governors are updated by the e-Safety co-ordinator and all governors have an understanding of the issues and strategies at our school in relation to local and national guidelines and advice.
+Senior Management and Governors are updated by the E-Safety Co-ordinator and all governors have an understanding of the issues and strategies at our school in relation to local and national guidelines and advice.